Finally, I am getting everything right on how to make the Japanese sponge cake after many attempts.

 Additional information – May 2020

-I have just revisited this recipe as some of the readers were unable to produce the same result as mine while following the recipe diligently.
-There are two commonly happened problems that I want to address.
+I have just revisited this recipe as some readers could not produce the same result as mine while following the recipe diligently.
+There are two common problems that I want to address.

 – The cake is undercooked at the bottom.